• Skip to primary navigation

 • Middle Eastern - sprinkle with za'atar before baking.
 It's a blend of dried thyme, oregano, sesame seeds, and sumac) and it's so delicious on crackers!

-• Italian - I'm obsessed with the Trader Joe's "Spicy Italian sprinkle," which contains fennel seed that really add a lovely flavour
+• Italian - I'm obsessed with Trader Joe's "Spicy Italian sprinkle," which contains fennel seeds that add a really lovely flavour

 If you are using a spice mix or seasoning mix, if it's quite salty, you may have to pull back on the salt in the dough.
 You will have to do a little trial-and-error to find just how salty you want your crackers and what works with the seasoning mixes you are using.